+This may be a strange small business trend prediction.
 Despite the misconceptions, Millennials are not lazy, materialistic, narrow-minded, and selfish.
 They’re the largest age demographic and are completely disrupting the world.
-Unlike Baby Boomers, Millennials would rather have flexible hours and work for a company that has a purpose — than a high salary.
+Unlike Baby Boomers, Millennials would rather have flexible hours and work for a company that with purpose.

 “Millennials want to work for companies they can be proud of, and buy products from companies that give a damn about the things that matter most to them.” says Brad Szollose, author of Liquid Leadership.
 “The reason companies must start embracing Millennials instead of rejecting them is simple; Boomers will be forced to retire soon.
 This leadership exodus will leave a leadership gap like we’ve never seen before.
 Since Generation X is much smaller demographically than Millennials, who do you think will be the dominant force competing for those positions?
 Millennials.”

 Kim Cole, co-founder of TheSalesZone.com, adds, “Millennials need to see a clear vision of their growth and future role in the organization.
 They might have aspirations that go beyond their current skills.
-If you share how you help your employees develop skills to advance in their careers, you might attract quality talent — and they will often help you attract other like-minded individuals.”
+If you share how you help your employees develop skills to advance in their careers, you might attract quality talent.
+Also, they will often help you attract other like-minded individuals.”

 Ultimately, because of Millennials, your small business must be mobile-friendly and prepared to hire a flexible and remote workforce.